Licences for Two-Way Radios - Do You Need One?

 The good news is, either frequency band can work just fine if you don’t have a long range to cover.
 Where there may be issues, there’s usually a VHF or UHF radio solution for most environmental conditions.

 Radios operating on VHF frequencies are very popular for professional applications.
 VHF radio is generally a line-of-sight form of communication, working better outdoors in open terrain.
 In the right conditions, VHF transmissions can travel much further than UHF for a similar power output.
-For this reason, VHF radios are used exclusively in marine communications and aviation environments.
+For this reason, VHF radios are used exclusively in marine communications and civil aviation environment using the following dedicated VHF bands:

 It’s also why, in open countryside, a VHF radio is the ideal choice, allowing good communication over longer distances.